 Another common symptom is feeling nauseous.
 This may or may not include vomiting.
 Often referred to as morning sickness although it can occur at any time throughout the day, this symptom of pregnancy could happen as early as a month after pregnancy.
 The morning sickness happens because of the surge of hormones in the body1.
 In relation to this, the nausea can be caused by an increased sense of smell that pregnant women develop2.

-Experiencing tenderness in your breasts is another early symptom of pregnancy.
+Experiencing tenderness in your breasts is one of the early symptoms of pregnancy.
 This feeling of soreness, fuller and heavier breasts is due to hormonal changes2.
 As the body adjusts to the imbalance, the discomfort may soon go away.

 Frequent trips to the toilet is also a symptom of pregnancy to consider.
-While increased urination occurs early in the pregnancy, it can last well until the 16th week.
+While increased urination occurs early in the pregnancy and is considered one of the earliest signs of pregnancy, it can last well until the 16th week.
 This is due to the high levels of Human Chorionic Gonadotrophin (hCG). hCG is a pregnancy hormone that affects the bladder3.
 As the amount of blood in pregnant women increases, the kidneys work to process and filter the extra fluids out of the body3.

 Feeling tired or exhausted is also among the early symptoms of pregnancy.
 This is due to the rising levels of progesterone that normally cause lethargy and sleepiness1.
 Lasting through the first trimester, the fatigue happens because the woman’s body produces more blood for the fetus4.